 Applying a QFT to the quantum state induces the mapping $f_j \ket{j} \rightarrow \mathcal{F}_k \ket{k} $, hence resulting in:

 Now, we consider the desired output of the wavenumber multiplication circuit.
-From Eq.~\eqref{eq: Discrete_FiOmegaF}, we see that the $k^{\text{th}}$ must be scaled by $i\sin(\frac{2\pi k}{N})/\Delta x $.
-Noting that the application of the $1/\Delta x$ multiplier can be performed classically during the post-processing phase, it is temporarily neglected.
-The output of the wavenumber multiplication circuit becomes:
+From Eq.~\eqref{eq: Discrete_FiOmegaF}, we see that the $k^{\text{th}}$ state must be scaled by $i\sin(\theta_k)/\Delta x $, where $\theta_k=\frac{2\pi k}{N}$.
+Noting that the $1/\Delta x$ constant may be applied during post-processing, it is temporarily neglected.
+Then, the target output of the wavenumber multiplication circuit becomes:

 In order to achieve the desired form of the quantum state as in Eq.~\ref{eq: Qftd_phi1}, we choose to incorporate an ancilla qubit initialized to the $\ket{0}_a$ state, where subscript $a$ denotes the ancilla register.
-We use the ancilla qubit to perform a conditional rotation of the quantum state that implements the mapping $\ket{k}\ket{0}_a \rightarrow A\ket{0}_a + i\sin(\theta_k)\ket{k}\ket{1}_a$ with the objective of isolating terms of the quantum state that did not receive a $\sin(\theta_k)$ term; in the ancilla state, $A$ is some probability amplitude associated with the unused final states.
+We use the ancilla qubit to perform a conditional rotation of the quantum state that implements the mapping $\ket{k}\ket{0}_a \rightarrow *\ket{0}_a + i\sin(\theta_k)\ket{k}\ket{1}_a$ with the objective of isolating terms of the quantum state that did not receive a $\sin(\theta_k)$ term; here, $*$ denotes unused final states.
 Given that the wavenumber introduces an imaginary number $i$, we perform the controlled rotation via a $R_x$ gate defined as:

-It is immediate to verify that, when this gate operates on a qubit in the $\ket{0}$ state, the resulting qubit carries an $-i\sin(\theta/2)$ coefficient on the $\ket{1}$ state.
-Indeed, assuming a rotation of magnitude $-2\theta$ and leveraging the parity properties of the trigonometric functions, the gate transforms the state $\ket{0}$ as:
+It is immediate to verify that, when this gate operates on the state $\ket{0}_a$, the resulting qubit carries an $-i\sin(\Theta/2)$ coefficient on the $\ket{1}_a$ state.
+Indeed, assuming a rotation of magnitude $-2\Theta$ and leveraging the parity properties of the trigonometric functions, the gate transforms the state $\ket{0}_a$ as:

 Therefore, we seek to perform the following transformation:

 or equivalently: